 Marsha Wattanapanich (Pim/Ploy), Withaya Wasukraipaisan (Wee), Ruchanu Boonchooduang (Mother), Hatairat Egereff (Pim Age 16), Rutairat Egereff (Ploy Age 16), Namo Tonggamnerd (Wee Age 16)

 Pim is the sole survivor of a pair of conjoined twins, with her sister Ploy having died after they were separated.
 With the news that her mother has fallen ill, Pim and her husband Wee now return to Thailand from South Korea.
-However, once in her mother’s house, Pim is haunted everywhere she turns and believes it is the ghost of Ploy seeking to be rejoined with her in the afterlife.
+However, once back in her mother’s house, Pim is haunted everywhere she turns and believes it is the ghost of Ploy seeking to be rejoined with her in the afterlife.

 The Asian horror film has enjoyed a considerable renaissance since the late 1990s after it was kicked off by the huge success of Japan’s Ring (1998), which produced a host of imitators all around the region.
 The most prolific copies have come from Japan and South Korea but there have also been a steady output from other countries such as Thailand and the Philippines.
+(For a more detailed overview see Asian Horror).

-Alone is a film that almost entirely exists as a series of moments intended to make an audience jump even if they don’t always make sense (least of all when the twist ending becomes known).
+Alone is a film that almost entirely exists as a series of moments intended to make an audience jump even if the scenes don’t always make sense (least of all when the twist ending becomes known).
 That said, there are times when the two directors do so with undeniable effectiveness.
 There is a rather good scene where Marsha Wattanapanich turns over in bed and finds a dead body lying beside her.
 And another where she is lying in bed and sees a body hanging from the fan overhead as it slowly rotates.

 These scenes are okay, although many other jumps are routine – figures appearing in the dark, faces in the mirror, Marsha Wattanapanich being grabbed from below in the bath and most banally Martha hiding under the bed and the mattress above her depressing.
 There is the feel of directors trying to go “boo” at calculated intervals but also that there is little to the film beyond this.
 The pace is sedate and the happenings predictable.